- Sprinkles are small pieces of confectionery that are widely used for decorative purposes or to add extra texture to desserts.

 Ingredients for sprinkles

-As you can see, sprinkles are usually made from gluten-free ingredients.
+As you can see, sprinkles are usually made from gluten free ingredients.
 However, cross-contamination may occur during manufacturing and ingredients may vary, so we recommend caution.

-Known brands for gluten free sprinkles
+Known brands for GF sprinkles

 CakeCraft

-CakeCraft produces a wide range of certified gluten-free products, ranging from cake mixes to sprinkles, food colorings, and frostings.
-Here you can find all their available gluten-free products.
+CakeCraft produces a wide range of certified gluten free products, ranging from cake mixes to sprinkles, food colorings, and frostings.
+Here you can find all their available gluten free products.

 Free From: gluten, GMO, preservatives, hydrogenated fat, dairy, artificial sweeteners, colors, and flavors.
 HALAL & KOSHER CERTIFIED